UPDATE, 12/21: Nintendo is warning of a server overload this Christmas, so be sure to set up your console early.

-Do you need a little help setting up a new Nintendo Switch console?
+Do you need a little help setting up a new Nintendo Switch, Nintendo Switch Lite or Nintendo Switch OLED console?
+(If you're still trying to find one, learn where to buy the Nintendo Switch online.)

 Maybe your Switch is a gift for a child and you want to get any boring setup process out of the way for them to start playing as soon as possible.
 Or perhaps you want to read ahead to see what the setup process looks like before your system arrives.
 Whatever your situation, we’ve got you covered.

 In this how-to, we’ll go over the initial setup process so you’ll know what you need to do and what to expect to help get to the games quicker.

 In the box you’ll find the Switch console, which is a slim tablet device, and two small Joy-Con controllers.
 Also included is the console dock, an AC power cable, an HDMI cable, two Joy-Con straps and a Joy-Con Grip.

 The Joy-Con controllers can slot onto the sides of the Switch console or into the Joy-Con grip, giving you some options of how to play.
 The Joy-Con straps are designed for sliding onto the sides of each Joy-Con controller for games that use them independently.
 The Switch console can also be slotted into the dock for use with a TV.